RosaEvasari/Vanguard_Project/README.md

 - The total completion rate of the new feature increased by 10% compared to the old feature exceeding our 5% threshold.

+- The reduction of time spent ( on ‘step_1’) led to a significant increase of visitors retention (9.1 % in total)

 ## Additional links
 - **Notion**: https://www.notion.so/Tasks-Management-47cc792e7480418bb30dde2c69c34127